Many companies are interested in adding an online component to their current safety/EHS training.

 Well, you can use an LMS to:

-- Import and/or create training materials (of any type–eLearning, instructor-led, task-based, written documents, etc.)
+- Import and/or create training materials (of any type–online courses, videos, instructor-led, task-based, written documents, etc.)

 - Assign training materials to your employees